Consumer data right

 Key documents

-Access important documents relevant to the consumer data right, including the draft law, discussion documents, cabinet papers, and more.
+Access important documents about the development of the Bill, including discussion documents, the exposure draft, cabinet papers, and more.

 Get involved: